Skip to main content

 Based on the extracted data, Inbound automatically:

-Creates a project in your selected Cinode pipeline and stage, with one or more roles depending on the request
+• Creates a project in your selected Cinode pipeline and stage, with one or more roles depending on the request — if the email describes multiple positions, each is created as a separate role within the same project

-Inbound runs matching against your consultants and subcontractors, comparing:
+Inbound runs matching against your consultants, subcontractors, candidates and partners, comparing:

 5. Pipeline Assistant cleans and organises your pipeline (optional add-on)